 Some babies show signs and symptoms of thalassemia at birth; others develop them during the first two years of life.
 Some people who have only one affected hemoglobin gene don't have thalassemia symptoms.

 When to see a doctor

-Make an appointment with your child's doctor for an evaluation if he or she has any signs or symptoms that worry you.PreviousNext
+Make an appointment with your child's doctor for an evaluation if he or she has any of the signs or symptoms of thalassemia.PreviousNext

 Four genes are involved in making the alpha hemoglobin chain.
 You get two from each of your parents.
 If you inherit: